Diorla/gamitask/README.md

 ## Compounds

-This is also functional unit consisting of multiple atoms or molecules to serve a particular purpose e.g. the header, sidebar, layout etc.
+This is also functional unit consisting of multiple atoms or molecules to serve a particular purpose e.g. the header, sidebar, layout etc. Unlike molecules, it doesn't have to contain related elements

 ## Containers

 This is basically everything in a page.
 It will be named after the page.
 It ideally be stateless, just accepting props.

 ## Pages

 Based on next.js.
 It represents different pages.
 It is where all the functions and states will be placed.
 It will also supply necessary props to the containers.

 ## Services